-Marriage of Queen Mary and Philip II of Spain
+Marriage of Queen Mary of England and Philip II of Spain

-The marriage of Queen Mary and Philip of Spain took place.
+The marriage of Queen Mary of England and Philip of Spain took place.
 The marriage was conducted at Winchester Cathedral.

 Philip II of Spain left England and travelled back to Brussels to see his father Charles.
 Charles was suffering from premature aging due to his excessive lifestytle and was preparing to abdicate from his duties as King of Spain and retire.

 Thomas Stafford, a Protestant, and a small number of followers who had fled from Mary's persecution captured Scarborough Castle on the Yorkshire coast.
 They did so by entering the castle on market day disguised as peasants.
 When enough of his men had entered the castle they took control of the gates and let in the rest of the small army.
 Their hope was to start an uprising against the Queen and this endevour may have been aranged by Henry II, the French King.
 But within three days Thomas Stafford had been captured.
 He was taken to London and executed.

 Death of Anne of Cleves